-The New York Bight is defined by the Atlantic Ocean waters and the ocean floor stretching from Montauk, New York south to Cape May, New Jersey.
+New York Harbor’s “front yard”, the New York Bight is defined by the Atlantic Ocean waters and the ocean floor stretching from New York Harbor east to Montauk, and south to Cape May, New Jersey.
 It is home to the Hudson Canyon, a subterranean formation more than a mile deep.
 Recent exploration by NOAA and other marine research organizations have catalogued previously unknown species living in the dark depths.
 Deep corals are but one of the exciting discoveries in the canyon.

 The New York Bight will soon be home to New York State’s first wind farm that is set to start construction just months from now.
 The foundations of the wind turbines will add dozens of new artificial reefs that will support the Bight’s ever-growing ecosystem.
 Rhode Island’s wind farm is already proving to be a haven for marine cultures as fishing boat charters will attest.

 Whales, sharks, and other sea mammals are now in abundance as global warning is changing sea migration and feeding habitats.
 For those of you interested in learning first hand about the various species occupying the New York Bight, there are many marine programs available.
 There are a growing number of naturalists who work on our whale watching vessels.
 Volunteers are always welcome to join sea rescue organizations and our local aquariums also host educational outreach.
 Scholarships and internships are attracting budding young marine biologists to attend new programs.

 There is no doubt the New York Bight is benefiting from the changes occurring in the Atlantic Ocean.
 As Scuba diving, fishing charter boats, day cruising, and other water activities grow in popularity, science will continue to discover life in the migratory routes, breeding grounds, and ocean nurseries in our marine environment.